protieusz/Pimple-Smile/README.md

 Pimple Smile will be close source as this design will go on sale.
 PCB is currently in transit for prototype build.
 Pimple Smile will use a Waveshare RP2040 Zero mcu following its predecessor, the Smile36.
 WS RP2040 Zero will be smd solder onto the keyboard PCB.
 The footprints allows for thru hole soldering but I have not tested out if the soldered mcu with the headers will enough room to fit the case.
 Test out at your own risk.

+For the top case, I have cut 0.2mm at the sensor area for some extra tolerance so you can push the sensor lens up a little bit if the ball is not moving and tap the sensor plastic with tape from the bottom.
+This has not been fully tested.
+But print at your own risk.
+Some PLA printers have better accuracy than others.

+As for the PCBs, you can DM me on Discord and the cost for PCBs will be in DM.
+I am in the 40% Keyboard and MechWild Discord channel.
+Thanks.

 Full Production

 ![IMG_1605](https://github.com/protieusz/Pimple-Smile/assets/118025702/319face5-16e6-4c86-a7f4-b08d30ff9b2b)